jcame/WholeGenomeAssembly/README.md

 ---

-Once installed let us proceed with the assembly:
+Once installed let us proceed with the assembly, download phi_X174_phage.fa (spiked QC DNA) and NexteraPE-PE.fa (adapters list) provided in the files of this repository and continue as follows:

 ## Quality Control
 ```